carlosm27/rateLimiter/README.md

 # rate-limiter
- A rate limiter written igo using Gin framewrok
+ A rate limiter demo written in Go using Gin framewrok for the article ["Building a Simple Rate Limiter Middleware in Go using Gin"](https://carlosmv.hashnode.dev/building-a-simple-rate-limiter-middleware-in-go-using-gin)